Service Level Agreement (SLA)

-- Scheduled Maintenance is routine maintenance and requires two (2) business days’ written notice.
+- Scheduled Maintenance is routine maintenance and requires at least two (2) business days’ written notice.

 - The total period of time for scheduled maintenance per calendar month will not exceed eight (8) business hours.
 A single scheduled maintenance window will not exceed four (4) business hours in length.

 - Release Maintenance is a daily release process that may take the application offline for short periods of time while the new release is updated.
 It usually off-peak hours and it should not exceed more than 15 minutes between 5am and 6am PT Tuesday-Thursday.

-- Hot Fixes are one-off releases intended to mitigate Outages and Major issues that cannot wait for the next Release Maintenace.
+- Hot Fixes are one-off releases intended to mitigate Outages and Major issues that cannot wait for the next Release Maintenance.
 Hot Fixes should not take more than 15 minutes to deploy.

 Backups & Continuity Management